mmehali/cheat-sheet/keystore_truststore.md

       -password pass:"${PASSWORD}" >& /dev/null
 ```

+### How to create keystore and truststore using self-signed certificate?

+We have JAVA server and client communicate over a network using SSL.
+The server and client mutually authenticate each other using certificates.
+The keystore type used by the server and client is JKS.
+The server and client loads their keystore and truststore files.
+The keystore and truststore file names are: server.keystore, server.truststore, client.keystore, and client.truststore.
+I am using Self-Signed certificates for testing only.

+Questions:

+Q1.
+I would like to know why I need to add server’s and client’s own certificates into their respective truststores, in step 6.u

+Q2.
+Can I reduce the number steps to achieve the same thing?
+If yes, then how?

+### Steps to create RSA key, self-signed certificates, keystore, and truststore for a server

+#### Generate a private RSA key

+openssl genrsa -out diagserverCA.key 2048

+#### Create a x509 certificate

+openssl req -x509 -new -nodes -key diagserverCA.key \
+            -sha256 -days 1024 -out diagserverCA.pem
+#### Create a PKCS12 keystore from private key and public certificate.

+openssl pkcs12 -export -name server-cert \
+               -in diagserverCA.pem -inkey diagserverCA.key \
+               -out serverkeystore.p12
+#### Convert PKCS12 keystore into a JKS keystore

+keytool -importkeystore -destkeystore server.keystore \
+        -srckeystore serverkeystore.p12 -srcstoretype pkcs12
+        -alias server-cert
+#### Import a client's certificate to the server's trust store.

+keytool -import -alias client-cert \
+        -file diagclientCA.pem -keystore server.truststore
+#### Import a server's certificate to the server's trust store.

+keytool -import -alias server-cert \
+        -file diagserverCA.pem -keystore server.truststore
+### Steps to create RSA private key, self-signed certificate, keystore, and truststore for a client

+#### Generate a private key

+openssl genrsa -out diagclientCA.key 2048

+#### Create a x509 certificate

+openssl req -x509 -new -nodes -key diagclientCA.key \
+            -sha256 -days 1024 -out diagclientCA.pem

+#### Create PKCS12 keystore from private key and public certificate.

+openssl pkcs12 -export -name client-cert \
+               -in diagclientCA.pem -inkey diagclientCA.key \
+               -out clientkeystore.p12
+#### Convert a PKCS12 keystore into a JKS keystore

+keytool -importkeystore -destkeystore client.keystore \
+        -srckeystore clientkeystore.p12 -srcstoretype pkcs12 \
+        -alias client-cert

+#### Import a server's certificate to the client's trust store.

+keytool -import -alias server-cert -file diagserverCA.pem \
+        -keystore client.truststore

+#### Import a client's certificate to the client's trust store.

+keytool -import -alias client-cert -file diagclientCA.pem \
+        -keystore client.truststore

 ##### STEP 2b : convertir le keystore PKCS12 en keytstore JKS
 ```
 keytool -importkeystore -destkeystore identity.jks -deststorepass password -srckeystore identity.p12 -srcstoretype PKCS12 -srcstorepass password